salesforce/apollo/README.md

 Currently, the integration between Eclipse and Graalvm is a bit....  interesting.
 Consequently, generation of Apollo shard enclave shared libraries is delegated to the *isolate*  profile.
 When you run this profile, you'll also need to set the property *eclipse.graalvm.jdk.workaround=true*.
 Yes, I know, what a PITA.
 Apologies, but to quote Martin Blank, "it's not me".

-Anyhow, this is all done so that you can actually import the *[demesnes](demesnes/README.md)* module into Eclipse without tearing your hair out.
+Anyhow, this is all done so that, if you so choose, you can actually import the *[isolates](isolates/README.md)* module into Eclipse without tearing your hair out.
 To perform the isolate build:

     mvn clean install -Pisolates -Declipse.graalvm.jdk.workaround=true